 Steve Rumbaugh is creative services director.

 Exception: General titles describing professions (author, actor, pilot, artist, etc.) are not

 . . . according to author Shawn Ryan . . .

 Titles following names are not capitalized (unless they contain proper nouns).

-Tim Smith, director of the Department of Safety and Security, said . . .
+Tim Smith, head of the Department of Safety and Security, said . . .

 Titles without accompanying names are not capitalized.